radrbiz/radr-rest/README.md

 * There is only ever one balance for the same currency between two accounts.
 This means that, sometimes, the `counterparty` field of an amount actually refers to a counterparty that is redeeming issuances, instead of the account that created the issuances.
 * You can omit the counterparty from the `destination_amount` of a payment to mean "any counterparty that the destination accepts".
 This includes all accounts to which the destination has extended trust lines, as well as issuances created by the destination which may be held on other trust lines.
-    * For compatibility with `rippled`, setting the `counterparty` of the `destination_amount` to be the destination account's address means the same thing.
+    * For compatibility with `radrd`, setting the `counterparty` of the `destination_amount` to be the destination account's address means the same thing.
 * You can omit the counterparty from the `source_amount` of a payment to mean "any counterparty the source can use".
 This includes creating new issuances on trust lines that other accounts have extended to the source account, as well as issuances from other accounts that the source account possesses.
     * Similarly, setting the `counterparty` of the `source_amount` to be the source account's address means the same thing.

 ## <a id="payment_object"></a> Payment Objects ##

-The `Payment` object is a simplified version of the standard Ripple transaction format.
+The `Payment` object is a simplified version of the standard Radr transaction format.

 This `Payment` format is intended to be straightforward to create and parse, from strongly or loosely typed programming languages.
 Once a transaction is processed and validated it also includes information about the final details of the payment.